Hardikgehlot1/Crowdfunding_ETL/README.md

 his project was divided as follows:

-1.Creating the Category and Subcategory DataFrames - Hardik
+1. Creating the Category and Subcategory DataFrames - Hardik

 2. Creating the Campaign DataFrame - Hardik